subquery/documentation/docs/subquery_network/token/swap.md

 ### 4. Bridge SQT from Ethereum to Base

-Follow the guide on how to bridge your SQT from Ethereum Mainnet to Base.
+Follow the guide on how to bridge your SQT from Ethereum Mainnet to Base [here](./token.md#bridging-tokens-from-base-to-ethereum-mainnet).

 :::info